Chapter 38 : I. Epilogue: Sixteen years later

 He continued reaching his arm around her and grabbed the mixing bowl that was next to her on the worktop.
 “I’m just getting this,” he grinned.

 Melanie shook her head, laughing.
 “You haven’t changed at all.”
 She picked up the bag of flour, and the two of them set to work baking a cake.
 It was almost as if they were young again and nothing had really happened – as if Voldemort wasn’t around.
 They spent wonderful, carefree hours baking the cake, talking, reminiscing, eating the parts of the first cake that weren’t burned, and dancing about the kitchen, their laughter echoing through the house.

 It had been just like this before Sirius was taken away, Melanie thought as Sirius flicked burnt cake crumbs across the table at her.
-And it was so easy for her to feel the same way she’d felt then – with Sirius, everything felt like it was how it was supposed to be.
-For thirteen years, she had managed to forget sometimes, but it was all rushing back now.
+And it was so easy for her to feel the same way she’d felt then.
+For thirteen years, she had managed to forget about him sometimes, but it was all rushing back now.
 Only hours ago she’d found out Sirius’s real story, and already Melanie felt as if she’d never stopped loving him.
 She never could.
 And that only made her more confused, because she loved Archie too.